sawyer-king/WwiseAutoTrim/README.md

 # Wwise Auto Trim
 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE.md)

-A script used to remove blank space with no audio at the beginning and end of wav files in a Wwise project.
+A script used to automatically set trim points on all Audio Source Files in a Wwise project.
 ```
 This package requires Wwise and PyWwise to be installed.
 ```